 Instead of focusing on how to be a safe hunter I’ll go over a couple tips for staying safe around hunters.

 As a lifelong hunter myself I can say that other hunters in the woods are scary.

 People do dumb stuff with guns and bows in the woods.
 If you hear shooting nearby and you’re not wearing orange then hit the deck, preferably behind something solid.

 Rocks are good, trees are not.
 Most large hunting rifle bullets will go right through a tree.
 Start shouting and make your presence known to alert them that there’s someone nearby.

 - If you’re going hiking during a major hunting season like deer, bear, elk, or moose then wear orange!

-A lightweight mesh vest costs little and weighs nothing.
+A lightweight mesh vest weighs nothing.
 If you don’t want to wear the vest then tie it to the top of your backpack or wear an orange hat.
 Make sure it’s as visible as possible!